ricmmartins/fasthack-linux/fhs.md

 ### :white_check_mark: **/ (root)**

-:white_check_mark: This is the beginning of the Linux filesystem hierarchy.
+* This is the beginning of the Linux filesystem hierarchy.
 All the file paths originate from root.
 The directories listed above or symbolic links to those directories are required in / otherwise, the file structure isn’t FSH compliant.

-### **/bin**
+### :white_check_mark: **/bin**

-:white_check_mark: Stores essential command binaries which can be used by both system administrator and user such as cat,ls,mv,ps,mount etc.
+ * Stores essential command binaries which can be used by both system administrator and user such as cat,ls,mv,ps,mount etc.

-:white_check_mark: These commands are used to boot up a system (access boot files, mount drives) and can be used while repairing a system when the binaries in /usr aren’t available
+* These commands are used to boot up a system (access boot files, mount drives) and can be used while repairing a system when the binaries in /usr aren’t available

-### **/boot**
+### :white_check_mark: **/boot**

-:white_check_mark: This directory contains all the files necessary for the system to boot up
+* This directory contains all the files necessary for the system to boot up

-:white_check_mark: This includes the kernel files, initrd, initramfs, bootloader etc.
+* This includes the kernel files, initrd, initramfs, bootloader etc.

-### **/dev**
+### :white_check_mark:**/dev**

-:white_check_mark: Contains device files for all the for all the physical and virtual devices mounted in the system.
+* Contains device files for all the for all the physical and virtual devices mounted in the system.

-:white_check_mark: Device files arent files in in the traditional sense.
+* Device files arent files in in the traditional sense.
 They are a way for device drivers to access and interact with the said device

-:white_check_mark: Usually the primary storage is called sda (/dev/sda)
+* Usually the primary storage is called sda (/dev/sda)

 ### **/etc**